itscrystalline/ocassion/README.md

 | Windows  | `{FOLDERID_RoamingAppData}`           | `C:\Users\Alice\AppData\Roaming`           |

 The config file is written in JSON, a schema is automatically added to a default config.
 The schema lives at `occasions.schema.json` at the root of the repository.
+You can check out the schema [in the wiki](https://github.com/itscrystalline/occasion/wiki/Configuration).

 ## Usage